 ×

-Fire hits Venezuela gas facility, injuring workers, sources say
+Fire hits Venezuela gas facility, at least 6 workers hurt, sources say

 By Thomson Reuters May 15, 2026 | 9:35 AM